Mario Cipollini: Career

 The beginning of 2002 saw Cipollini win Milan–San Remo with his new Acqua-Sapone team, and later Gent–Wevelgem.
-However, a falling-out with the organizers of the Tour de France made him announce his retirement.
+However, a falling-out with the organisers of the Tour de France made him announce his retirement.
 Italian national coach Franco Ballerini convinced him to return to competition, and built the Italian national team around Cipollini for the 2002 UCI Road World Championships.
 Cipollini won the rainbow jersey in a sprint finish in Zolder, Belgium.

 In the 2003 Giro d'Italia, Cipollini focused on Alfredo Binda's record 41 Giro stage wins while in the world champion's jersey.
 His attempt was almost derailed by Alessandro Petacchi of the Fassa Bortolo team.
 After many failed attempts, he finally broke the record, although he had to abandon the next stage due to injuries in a crash on a rain-soaked finish.
 He said that the crash ended his career.
 His team, Domina Vacanze-Elitron, was left out of the Tour de France that year, prompting a comment from Cipollini that the organisers disrespected the rainbow jersey.

 When he retired from the 2004 Giro due to another crash, it was the only time he entered the Giro without winning a single stage.

 In 2008, he returned to competitive cycling with the Rock Racing team at the Tour of California.